srinithisundar/Network-Security-Wireshark/readme.md

 ## Folder Structure

-- `wireshark_analysis.txt` – Detailed analysis findings
+- `wireshark_analysis.md` – Detailed analysis findings
 - `screenshots/` – Output screenshots from the analysis
 - `pcap-file.pcap` – PCAP file for reference

 ## Analysis Details

-The **full analysis findings** can be found in the `wireshark_analysis.txt` file.
+The **full analysis findings** can be found in the `wireshark_analysis.md` file.
 Screenshots of the analysis process and key observations are stored in the `screenshots/` folder.

 ## PCAP File Source